darrenldl/sandboxing/README.md

 Scripts, files and tools related to sandboxing

+## Index

+- `bw-script-gen/` contains the OCaml code responsible for generating the bubblewrap scripts
+- `bw-scripts` contains the generated bubblewrap scripts

+## Usage

+See `bw-script-gen/src/profiles.ml` for example profiles

+Generated scripts assume home jails are stored in `~/jails`

+## Acknowledgements

 Bubblewrap scripts and seccomp filter file generator are based on the following repo

 - https://github.com/valoq/bwscripts